|Pilot 2nd Lt. John "Johnny" H. Mangas, O-725327 (MIA / KIA) Portland, OR

 On December 27, 1942 Mangas took off piloting P-38F 42-12653, one of four P-38s scrambled in a four-plane flight including 2nd Lt.
 Richard I. Bong and Captain Tommy Lynch and 2nd Lt.
 Kenneth Sparks.
-Over Dobodura they intercepted 35 enemy planes, the P-38 Lightning aerial combat in the South West Pacific.
+Over Dobodura they intercepted 35 enemy planes.
+This was the first aerial combat by the P-38 Lightning in the South West Pacific Area (SWPA).
 Seven enemy planes were claimed, with Mangas credited with one.
 Two other four-plane flights of the 39th FS joined the melee claiming another six victories.
 For his gallantry during the mission, Mangas earned the Silver Star.
 Afterwards, this aerial battle was reported in the American press.

 On January 6, 1943, Mangas took off piloting P-38F 42-12653 and claimed his second aerial victory attacking enemy fighters defending a convoy roughly 50 miles off Gasmata over the Huon Gulf.
 In total, Mangas was credited with two aerial victories.

 Built by Lockheed Aircraft Corporation (LAC) in Burbank.
 Constructors Number 222-7099.
 Delivered to the U. S. Army Air Force (USAAF) as P-38F-5-LO Lightning serial number 42-12665.
 Disassembled and shipped overseas to Australia and reassembled.

 On January 8, 1943 in the morning took off from 14 Mile Drome (Schwimmer) near Port Moresby piloted by 2nd Lt.
 John H. Mangas on an escort mission no. 1 over Lae and returned safely from the mission.
 Due to pilot shortages, Mangas volunteered to fly another mission.